Lake County wine: History

 It's only in 1977 that Lower Lake Winery, the first to open in the county since Prohibition, inaugurated its first crush.
 In 1979, Albert Moorhead built Konocti Winery in Lakeport.
 By 1980, 2,990 acres of vineyards had been planted in the county, and Lake Wine Producers had been formed to promote the use of local grapes.
 Lake County Vintners was spun off that group, a co-op of 34 wine growers which took an interest in Konocti Winery.

 The Guenoc Valley, the county's first American Viticultural Area (AVA), was established in 1981, followed in 1984 by Clear Lake AVA.
 In the early 1980s, Jess Jackson founded Chateau Du Lac in Lakeport, which would become the foundation for the Kendall-Jackson brand.
 In 1987, the county counted five winery tasting rooms: Stuermer Winery (formerly Lower Lake Winery), Konocti Cellars and Kendall-Jackson in Lakeport, and Guenoc and Channing Rudd Cellars in Middletown.
-By 1989, Horne, located south of Middletown, had joined the list.
+By 1989, Shed Horn Cellars, located south of Middletown, had joined the list.

 Having outgrown its Lakeport location, in 1993 Kendall-Jackson moved most of its operations to Windsor, in Sonoma County.
 In 1996, Jed Steele, who had worked for Kendall-Jackson in Lakeport until 1990 and had since already started his own label as well as consulted for Wildhurst Vineyards in Kelseyville, purchased Konocti Winery.

 A slow resurgence of the Lake County wine industry in the late 1990s and 2000s saw the establishments of new wineries, notably Wildhurst Winery, Brassfield Estate Winery, Shannon Ridge, Céago, Gregory Graham Wines, Chacewater Winery, and Six Sigma Ranch and Winery.
 New AVAs were recognized by the TTB: Napa Valley-based Andy Beckstoffer was instrumental in the creation of the Red Hills AVA in 2004, when he acquired over 1000 acre, and High Valley AVA, where Brassfield Estate and Shannon Ridge already owned acreage, was established the following year.

 Wildfires, in particular the 2015 Valley Fire and the 2018 Mendocino Complex Fire, have impacted Lake County's wine industry over the years.
 While the physical damage to vines has been minimal (some were actually credited as helpful firebreaks), smoke taint affected several vintages.
 The Mendocino Complex Fire is estimated to have cost the county's growers over $37 million.
 The Lake County Winegrape Commission has been collaborating with UC Davis, public agencies, laboratories and other wine groups to investigate the effects of wildfire smoke on crops.

+Lake County has not been immune to the crisis affecting the American wine industry, and some vineyards have been torn out to reduce planted acreage.
+Notably, Beckstoffer Vineyards started removing 800 acres of vines in 2025, planning to only keep 140 planted acres.